samblenny/feather-tft-clock/README.md

 The state machine has 2 major modes:

 1) **Clock Mode** shows the current time or date.
-There are sub-modes for a minimal hour and minute (hhmm) display along with a fancier display with full date and time including seconds (mmss).
+There are sub-modes for a minimal hour and minute display (hhmm) and a fancier display with full date and time including seconds (mmss).

 2) **Set Mode** lets you set the clock's year, month, day, hour, minutes, and seconds.
 Set Mode has sub-modes for setting the year (setYr), the month and